-Now if you try to shutdown by clicking on Start, the shutdown button will not be available anymore.
-If someone tries to shutdown using Task manager, if you open it, the option will not be available with it anymore.
+If you try to shut down by clicking on Start, the shutdown button will no longer be available.
+If someone tries to shut down using Task Manager, the option will not be available anymore if you open it.
 The only option in the Task Manager will be to switch users.

 It is also useful if there is a Windows update pending, and a restart will initiate it.
 So nobody can accidentally or by trick make your computer busy for a long time.

-How to remove Shutdown or Restart Button for specific users or non-administrators?
+How to remove the Shutdown or Restart Buttons for specific users or non-administrators?

-Since the above setting will remove shutdown option for everyone, including administrators, its best to choose specific users or groups.
+Since the above setting will remove the shutdown option for everyone, including administrators, it’s best to choose specific users or groups.